brandonrainey/smiley-tours/README.md

 # Smiley Tour

-- Single page website for tours in Asakusa, Tokyo by a former Japanese Idol
+- Single page website for tours in Tokyo by a former Japanese Idol.

 - Displays content relevent to client desires, with SEO focuses.

-- Created using Next.js, Typescript and styled with Tailwind CSS
+- Created using Next.js, Typescript and styled with Tailwind CSS.

 ## Demo